glav/Glav.MvcScriptDependencyExtension/ScriptDependencyExtension/ReadMe.txt

     automatically minifed when the application is running release mode.
-Currently the default minifier is the Microsoft minifier but this is easily swapped out (however requires you to code the implementation/adapter to your alternate implementation)
+Currently the default minifier is the Microsoft minifier but this is easily swapped out (however requires you to code the implementation/adapter to your alternate implementation) --> EnableDotLessSupport="true": This will enable parsing of dotLess syntax in your CSS files.
+There is no requirement to have a .less extension or anything like that. dotLess parsing will automatically be run on every file.

 * Once you have defined your dependencies and the scripts that make them up, you need to ensure the handler is in place that generates the combined links.